GitMeP/Python/OOPs/README.md

 Each real-world object has attributes and behaviours associated with it.

-## **Attributes**

-Each attribute will have a value associated with it.
+* **Attributes**: Each attribute will have a value associated with it.
 An attribute is equivalent to data.
     - 'Name', 'class', 'subject', 'marks', etc of students.
     - 'Name', 'department', 'designation', 'salary', etc of the employee

-## **Behaviour**

-Processing attributes associated with an object.
+* **Behaviour**: Processing attributes associated with an object.
 Behaviour is equivalent to function.
 *In real Life, attributes and behaviour are not independent of each other; rather, they co-exist.*

-**Example:**
+'Example':

-- => Compute the percentage of students' marks.
+  => Compute the percentage of students' marks.
-- => Apply GST to invoice value
+  => Apply GST to invoice value

 ### What is an Object?